xapian/xapian-developer-guide/getting-started/index.rst

 First it will build xapian-core, the core library.
 Then it will build Omega and the language bindings, using the version of xapian-core you've just built, but not yet installed.
-(This is the bit that causes some problems on OS X if you use system versions of any of the languages.)
+(This is the bit that causes some problems on macOS if you use system versions of any of the languages.)

 Running the tests